SimpleCodeByElmir/SimpleCodeByElmir/README.md

 ### Hi there 👋 I'm Elmir Musaev and welocome to my profile.
-`note that the contribution activity here doesn't reflect the real time spent working on projects.
+`note: the contribution activity here doesn't reflect the real time spent working on projects.
 Check Repo GitLab_activity/`

 <!--